Long-tailed weasel: Diet

 The long-tailed weasel is a fearless and aggressive hunter which may attack animals far larger than itself.
 When stalking, it waves its head from side to side in order to pick up the scent of its prey.
 It hunts small prey, such as mice, by rushing at them and killing them with one bite to the head.
 With large prey, such as rabbits, the long-tailed weasel strikes quickly, taking its prey off guard.
 It grabs the nearest part of the animal and climbs upon its body, maintaining its hold with its feet.
 The long-tailed weasel then manoeuvres itself to inflict a lethal bite to the neck.

 The long-tailed weasel is an obligate carnivore which prefers its prey to be fresh or alive, eating only the carrion stored within its burrows.
 Rodents are almost exclusively taken when they are available.
 Its primary prey consists of mice, rats, squirrels, chipmunks, shrews, moles and rabbits.
 Occasionally, it may eat small birds, bird eggs, reptiles, amphibians, fish, earthworms and some insects.
 The species has also been observed to take bats from nursery colonies.
 It occasionally surplus kills, usually in spring when the kits are being fed, and again in autumn.
 Some of the surplus kills may be cached, but are usually left uneaten.
-Kits in captivity eat from ¼–½ of their body weight in 24 hours, while adults eat only one fifth to one third.
+Kits in captivity eat from a quarter to half of their body weight in 24 hours, while adults eat only one fifth to one third.
 After killing its prey, the long-tailed weasel laps up the blood, but does not suck it, as is popularly believed.
 With small prey, also the fur, feathers, flesh and bones are consumed, but only some flesh is eaten from large prey.
 When stealing eggs, the long-tailed weasel removes each egg from its nest one at a time, then carries it in its mouth to a safe location where it bites off the top and licks out the contents or if they have babies in the den they may hold it in their mouth all the way back to them.